 Students can join us through our Year 7 intake from local primary schools but are still classed as EAL.
-After being in the UK for two years EAL students will have the basic skills required to communicate.
-However, they will still need intervention to achieve academically, as it takes approximately 7 years for an average ability individual to possess language skills that are good enough to achieve their full academic potential in a second language.
+After being in the UK for two years, EAL students will have the basic skills required to communicate.
+However, they may still need intervention to achieve academically, as it takes approximately seven years for an average ability individual to possess language skills that are good enough to achieve their full academic potential in a second language.
 Sometimes students are outside of this guideline and for a variety of reasons have not acquired sufficient skills in English to enable them to independently access a mainstream high school curriculum.
 These students will be identified through our primary liaison programme.
-The EAL Team Leader will liaise with the SENCo and with the feeder schools to ensure that students joining us in Year 7 are identified according to need.
+The WSI Coordinator will liaise with the feeder schools to ensure that students joining us in Year 7 are identified according to need.
 Students can also join us at any time in Years 7 - 11 from other British high schools.
-The EAL Coordinator will liaise with Heads of House to identify these students and will make a judgement on the level of support required.
+The WSI Coordinator will liaise with Heads of House to identify these students and will make a judgement on the level of support required.